About Us

 Erik Hancock – Customer Relations Specialist

-Erik grew up in Knoxville, Tennessee where his family introduced him to outdoor recreation in the mountains of East Tennessee and North Carolina.
-At age 8, Erik began whitewater paddling with his father which sparked a lifelong pursuit and passion for the outdoors.
-Erik attended the University of Tennessee in Knoxville where he earned a Bachelor’s degree in Linguistics.
-In 2018, Erik and his wife moved to Chattanooga to enjoy the wonderful outdoor recreation that the area has to offer as well as begin a career in with Outdoor Chattanooga 2022.
-When he is not promoting all of the awesome outdoor adventure available in Chattanooga he continues to explore all the area and pursue adventure.
+Erik grew up in Knoxville, Tennessee where his family introduced him to outdoor recreation in the mountains of East Tennessee and Western North Carolina.
+At age 8, Erik began whitewater paddling with his father, which sparked a lifelong pursuit and passion for the outdoors.
+Erik attended the University of Tennessee in Knoxville where he earned a Bachelor’s degree in Interdisciplinary Linguistics.
+In 2018, Erik and his wife moved to Chattanooga to enjoy the wonderful outdoor recreation that the region has to offer.
+When he is not promoting the remarkable outdoor activities in the Chattanooga area, he continues to explore all over the world in pursuit of adventure, flow, and recreational enlightenment.

 This position is currently vacant.
 Follow us on social media for updates on when the position will be open to applicants!